RemeJuan/remelehane/src/pages/posts/up-your-testing-game.md

     );
 ```

-As you can hopefully now see, `find.byWidgetPredicate` can be a very powerful tool in your testing toolbelt and will allow you to write even better, more accurate tests.
+As you can hopefully now see, `find.byWidgetPredicate` can be a very powerful tool in your testing tool belt and will allow you to write even better, more accurate tests.

 ****